Why High School Students Should Take Community College Classes

 Save thousands by earning credit at community college

 With the skyrocketing rates of college tuition, taking courses at your local community college is also a financially savvy move.
 Many community college courses transfer directly to four-year universities for full credit, and thus, you save both time and money before you even step foot onto your university campus.
-The likelihood of a full-credit transfer depends upon the articulation agreement between your community college and ultimate four-year institution.
+The likelihood of a full-credit transfer depends upon the articulation agreement between your community college and your chosen four-year institution.
 However, if you are considering attending an in-state university, chances are many of your classes will transfer.

 In addition, at community college, you have the option of taking any introductory course you like, allowing you to explore potential majors that interest you.
-This can not only steer you in the best academic direction, but also saves you valuable time in college determining what your major is.
+This can not only steer you in the best academic direction but also saves you valuable time in college determining what your major is.
 Instead of wasting your freshman and sophomore years trying to pick your major, and in the process taking classes that will not go towards your bachelor’s degree, you can get a head start by taking community college classes.

-Explore interesting subjects beyond high school curriculum
+Explore interesting subjects beyond the high school curriculum

 Or, if you do not feel challenged with your current high school classes, stimulate your mind with intriguing community college courses.
 College courses call for greater interaction, as well as a strong level of self-analysis.
 Professors will typically encourage you to develop your own theories and conclusions, which fires up your cognitive activity.
 In addition, you will be working with classmates who share that same intellectual passion as you do, making the entire experience more intriguing and challenging.